Arriving by air

 Hold for displays

-Organised flying routines will happen throughout both days on the hour, each hour from 9am, and may take up to 15 minutes.
+Organised flying routines will happen throughout both days, at each half hour from 9am, and may take up to 15 minutes.

 These will be announced on UNICOM and you will need to hold outside 5nm / 3000 feet for the duration of the routine.
-Where possible, each display will be completed by 15 minutes past the hour, leaving a solid 45 minute window per hour for all other aircraft movements.
+Where possible, each display will be completed by 15 minutes past the hour or 15 minutes to the hour, leaving two 15 minute windows per hour for all other aircraft movements.

 Ground ops – 127.90 MHz